gromacs/gromacs/docs/web-manual/references.rst

    <div id="ref-Spoel2006a">

 Spoel, D. van der, and P. J. van Maaren.
 2006.
-“The Origin of Layer Structure Artifacts in Simulations of Liquid Water.” *J. Chem.
-Theory Comput.* 2: 1–11.
+"The Origin of Layer Structure Artifacts in Simulations of Liquid Water." *J. Chem.
+Theory Comput.* 2: 1-11.

 .. raw:: html